ISISComputingGroup/ibex_developers_manual/Mount-or-create-IBEX-VHDs.md

 - Set up an environment variable called `MYSQL_PASSWORD` containing the MySQL root user password.
 - In the admin documents area, create an (empty) folder at `C:\Users\Administrator\Documents\fake_release_dir\1.0.0`

+These items cannot be automated by jenkins as they need to be the admin user.

 ### Mounting and dismounting VHDs automatically

 Because VHD mounting and dismounting requires admin rights, this is done by a scheduled task running as the admin user.
 The code run by these scheduled tasks is checked out to `C:\Users\Administrator\Documents\ibex_utils\installation_and_upgrade`, and the bat file which is run is `vhd_scheduled_task.bat`.